 On March 29, 2021, the Corporation informed the OSC about its anticipated delay in filing the Annual Required Filings and applied pursuant to Part 4 of National Policy 12-203 - Management Cease Trade Orders for a MCTO pending the filing of the Annual Required Filings and all subsequent continuous disclosure documents within the timelines prescribed by applicable securities laws.
 The MCTO, which prohibits the Corporation's management from trading in the securities of the Corporation until two full business days following the filing of all Annual Required Filings and all subsequent continuous disclosure documents within the timelines prescribed by applicable securities laws, was issued by the OSC on April 9, 2021.
 The MCTO did not affect the ability of shareholders who are not insiders of the Corporation to trade their securities.
-Subsequently, on May 10, the Corporation announced that it anticipated that it would not be able to complete and file its interim financial statements for the three month period ended March 31, 2021, and accompanying management's discussion and analysis and related certifications (collectively, the "Interim Required Filings", and together with the Annual Required Filings, the "Required Filings") by the filing deadline of May 15, 2021.
+Subsequently, on May 10, the Corporation announced that it anticipated that it would not be able to complete and file its interim financial statements for the three month period ended March 31, 2021, and accompanying management's discussion and analysis and related certifications (collectively, the "Interim Required Filings") by the filing deadline of May 15, 2021.